ZorksFrenemy/ZorksFrenemy/README.md

 - 👋 Hi, I’m @ZorksFrenemy
-- 👀 I’m interested in learning about DevOps and automating Minecraft in order to learn about Data Science and Machine Learning feedback.
+- 👀 I’m interested in learning about DevOps and automating Minecraft in order to learn about Data Science and reinforcement learning and other modes.
 - 🌱 I’m currently learning ... how to use GitHub on my own
 - 💞️ I’m looking to collaborate on ... open to any ideas on what I should do to improve my code, my minecraft experience, or improvement to my models
 - 📫 How to reach me ... here?